dotnet/docs-maui/docs/platform-integration/customize-ui-appearance.md

 - `Default`, of type `object`, that you set to a default value to be applied to the properties that represent device idioms.
 - `Phone`, of type `object`, that you set to a value to be applied on phones.
 - `Tablet`, of type `object`, that you set to a value to be applied on tablets.
+This is not exclusive to Android or iOS platforms.
 - `Desktop`, of type `object`, that you set to a value to be applied on desktop platforms.
+Certain portable laptops may appear as Tablet instead.
 - `TV`, of type `object`, that you set to a value to be applied on TV platforms.
 - `Watch`, of type `object`, that you set to a value to be applied on Watch platforms.
 - `Converter`, of type <xref:Microsoft.Maui.Controls.IValueConverter>, that can be set to an <xref:Microsoft.Maui.Controls.IValueConverter> implementation.